anoopsarkar/nlp-class/hw0.md

 get used to editing a notebook with a combination of markdown and Python code.

-## Task: Spell Checking
+## Task: Segmentation into Words

-The task for this homework is to do contextual spell checking for English.

 Homework 0 is mainly to set up your groups and programming environment for this course for the semester, but to complete this homework you have to submit the solution to the following task as your submission for Homework 0.
 It will serve as a guide for the steps to be taken for all subsequent homeworks in this course.

+The sample task for this homework is to automatically segment English input that does not have word boundaries into the most plausible sequence of words.

 Submission for each homework will be done on [Coursys]({{ site.coursys }}).